What is the Maher Arar Case about?

 - Canada should amend the Criminal Code to make it an offence for Canadian officials to undertake actions that would likely expose someone to a risk of torture in Canada or abroad.
 The Criminal Code and Canada Evidence Act should be amended to prohibit the use of information derived from torture;

-- Canada should provide further and enhanced training to diplomatic staff and consular officials on human rights standards and how to respond when Canadians are detained and under a serious risk of torture abroad.
-In all cases of detained Canadians, consular officials should regularly press for private visits and for detainees to be afforded their full range of rights, including medical care and legal counsel.
+- Canada should provide further and enhanced training to diplomatic staff and consular officials on human rights standards and how to respond when a Canadian citizen is detained and under serious risk of torture abroad.
+In all cases of detained Canadian citizens, consular officials should regularly press for private visits and for detainees to be afforded their full range of rights, including medical care and legal counsel.
 Concerns about torture and mistreatment should be immediately raised with detaining authorities;

 - Canada should amend the State Immunity Act to allow civil suits against foreign governments for compensation in situations of torture, war crimes, and crimes against humanity; and

 - Canada should ratify the Optional Protocol to the UN Convention against Torture.

 Amnesty International was granted joint amicus curiae status with a number of other Canadian and International Human Rights Organizations and Scholars in Mr. Arar’s case before the US Supreme Court.
 In our joint submissions, we argued that international law requires all states to provide the victims of torture with an effective remedy.
 This includes the right of anyone claiming to have been a victim to have meaningful access to a procedure capable of repairing the effects of the violation and the right actually to receive such reparation if the violation is established.

 Where several states are responsible for violations of an individual’s human rights, each has an obligation to provide an effective remedy in relation to its own responsibility.